-3.4 SECURITY AND PROTECTION FACILITIES INSTALLATION
+3.3 TEMPORARY SECURITY AND PROTECTION FACILITIES

-- A. Protection of Existing Facilities: Protect existing vegetation, equipment, structures, utilities, and other improvements at Project site.
-Repair damage to existing facilities. - B. Environmental Protection: Provide protection, operate temporary facilities, and conduct construction as required to comply with environmental regulations and that minimize possible air, waterway, and subsoil contamination or pollution or other undesirable effects. - C. Temporary Partitions: Provide floor-to-ceiling dustproof partitions to limit dust and dirt migration and to separate areas occupied by Owner from fumes and noise. - 1.
+- A. Provide temporary environmental protection, operate temporary facilities, and conduct construction in ways and by methods that comply with environmental regulations and that minimize possible air, waterway, and subsoil contamination or pollution or other undesirable effects. - B. Comply with requirements of authorities having jurisdiction for erecting structurally adequate barricades, including warning signs and lighting. - C. Temporary Partitions: Provide floor-to-ceiling dustproof partitions to limit dust and dirt migration and to separate areas occupied by Owner from fumes and noise. - 1.
 Construct dustproof partitions with gypsum wallboard with joints taped on occupied side, and fire-retardant-treated plywood on construction operations side. - 2.
 Where fire-resistance-rated temporary partitions are indicated or are required by authorities having jurisdiction, construct partitions according to the rated assemblies. - 3.
-Provide walk-off mats at each entrance through temporary partition. - D. Temporary Fire Protection: Install and maintain temporary fire-protection facilities of types needed to protect against reasonably predictable and controllable fire losses.
+Provide walk-off mats at each entrance through temporary partition.

+- D. Temporary Fire Protection: Install and maintain temporary fire-protection facilities of types needed to protect against reasonably predictable and controllable fire losses.
 Comply with NFPA 241; manage fire-prevention program. - 1.
 Prohibit smoking in construction areas.
 Comply with additional limits on smoking specified in other Sections. - 2.
-Supervise welding operations, combustion-type temporary heating units, and similar sources of fire ignition according to requirements of authorities having jurisdiction. - 3.
 Develop and supervise an overall fire-prevention and -protection program for personnel at Project site.
 Review needs with local fire department and establish procedures to be followed.
 Instruct personnel in methods and procedures.
-Post warnings and information. - 4.
-Provide temporary standpipes and hoses for fire protection.
-Hang hoses with a warning sign stating that hoses are for fire-protection purposes only and are not to be removed.
-Match hose size with outlet size and equip with suitable nozzles.
+Post warnings and information.